system-rowb/system-rowb/README.md

     <div>
         <h2>My projects 👨‍💻</h2>
         <p>
-            I am Rob
-            <br> and these are some of the projects that I've doing during my career as <b>data/progamming</b>
+            I am Rob, and these are some of the projects that I've doing during my career as <b>data/progamming</b>
             enthusiast.
+Some of the topics that you may find while scrolling my work are:
         </p>
-        <p>Some of the topics that you may find while scrolling my work are:</p>
         <p>
             <img src="https://img.shields.io/badge/Python-3776AB" alt="python"/>
             <img src="https://img.shields.io/badge/Economics-green" alt="economics">